Stdis Trivially Destructible In C++ - C++ Programming Tutorial

 Explanation:

-In this example, the code demonstrates how to use std::istriviallydestructible to ascertain whether destructors of certain kinds are trivially destructible.
-It specifies two classes: MyTrivialClass, which has a trivial destructor, and DemoClass, which has a non-trivial destructor.
-It also defines a MyStruct struct.
-Next, in addition to int, double, and std::string, the main code verifies these types using std::istrivially_destructible.
+In this instance, the code showcases the utilization of std::istriviallydestructible to determine if destructors of specific types are trivially destructible.
+It defines two classes: MyTrivialClass, featuring a trivial destructor, and DemoClass, with a non-trivial destructor.
+Additionally, it declares a struct named MyStruct.
+Later in the main function, apart from int, double, and std::string, the code validates the trivial destructibility of these types using std::istrivially_destructible.

 Input Required